 Since 2015, Colin Davin has proudly served on the conservatory faculty of the Cleveland Institute of Music.
-Alongside department head Jason Vieaux, Colin has helped develop an already-esteemed guitar program into one of the most dynamic of its kind in the country.
-With a prominent focus on collaborative efforts - from chamber music to ongoing mentored projects with student composers - and the many skills required for professional success beyond instrumental proficiency, CIM offers its guitar students a unique and unparalleled conservatory education.
+Alongside Jason Vieaux, Colin has helped develop an already-esteemed guitar program into one of the most dynamic of its kind in the country.
+With a prominent focus on collaborative projects and the many skills required for professional success beyond instrumental proficiency, CIM offers its guitar students a unique and unparalleled conservatory education.

 Starting in 2016, Colin Davin has run the guitar studio at Baldwin Wallace University Conservatory of Music in Berea, Ohio.
 The opportunity to study in a conservatory setting within a top liberal arts university provides students with a unique environment that is both focused and exploratory.
 An undergraduate-only conservatory, BW offers students the opportunity to take leading roles in projects without the concern of competing with graduate students.

 Colin Davin joins Jason Vieaux as a co-teacher at the innovative ArtistWorks Jason Vieaux School of Classical Guitar.
 In addition to a comprehensive, exhaustive beginner-to-advanced curriculum of recorded lessons from GRAMMY Award-winning guitarist Jason Vieaux, ArtistWorks’ patented Video Exchange Learning® system allows students to send in videos of their own playing and receive feedback via video response from world class artists.
 In the classical guitar school, both Jason and Colin respond to student videos.